Canon 2000D vs 5D Mark IV

 - More heavily discounted: Has been on the market for longer (launched in August 2016).

-If the count of relative strengths (bullet points above) is taken as a measure, the 5D Mark IV is the clear winner of the contest (25 : 5 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the 5D Mark IV is the clear winner of the contest (27 : 5 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it says little about, for example, the shooting experience and imaging performance of the 2000D and the 5D Mark IV in practical situations.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.